 - Finally, in Part 3, you never want to give a personal example, but if you do have to, then try to make it global by showing how your experience is the same as the general experience.

 I hope my Top 5 tips help you in your exam!
-And, remember, if you struggle with speaking, My IELTS Classroom offers practice speaking tests that offer a 100% authentic experience and 100% accurate band scores (all of my teachers are ex-examiners!)
-Plus, Skype and Zoom lessons to help you improve on your weak areas.
+And, remember, if you struggle with speaking, My IELTS Classroom offers practice speaking tests and Skype / Zoom lessons to help you improve on your weak areas.
 Just click here to find out more about our Speaking Packages 🚀